ker2x/can-qwen-code-code/README.md

 - The fact that it can't edit the right file is a critical issue.
 I'm kind of stuck here :(
 - okay, if i create the file myself (eg 002/main.py) i can work around the problem.
 I'll make do with it.
 I need to give it specific instruction as well to make sure it work on the right file
+- i removed the directory based structure to see if it's better

 ----